quantify-os/quantify-core/docs/technical_notes/Quantify dataset specification.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Calibration points can be tricky to deal with.
-As an addtion to the specification above we describe here how and which kind of calibration points are supported within the Qunatify dataset.
+In addition to the specification above, we describe here how and which kind of calibration points are supported within the Quantify dataset.

-Calibration points are stored as ``xarray`` data variables.
+Calibration points are stored as :mod:`xarray` data variables.
 We shall refer to them as *calibration variables*.
 They are similar to the experiment variables with the following differences:

-- They are ``xarray`` data variables named as ``y{j}_calib``.
+- They are :mod:`xarray` data variables named as ``y{j}_calib``.
 - They must lie along the ``acq_set_{i}_calib``, i.e. ``y{j}_calib(repetition, acq_set_{i}_calib, <other nested dimension(s)>)``.
     - Note that we would have ``y{j}(repetition, acq_set_{i}, <other nested dimension(s)>)``.
 - ``y{i}_<arbitrary>_calib`` must be also present if both ``y{i}_calib`` and ``y{i}_<arbitary>`` are present in the dataset.

 .. note::

-    The number of elements in ``y{j}`` and ``y{j}_calib`` are indepenent.
+    The number of elements in ``y{j}`` and ``y{j}_calib`` are independent.
 Usually there are only a few calibration points.